appscode/service-broker/README.md

 # AppsCode Service Broker
 Open Service Broker for installing AppsCode cloud services in Kubernetes cluster.

+> This project is now retired.
+We believe a better approach to creating non-Kubernetes resoruces is via CRDs.
+So, we have focused our efforts on the [Kuebform](https://kubeform.com) project.
+You can read our blog post regarding this [here](https://blog.byte.builders/post/introducing-kubeform/).

 ## Supported Versions
 Please pick a version of AppsCode Service Broker that matches your Kubernetes installation.